manwar/theweeklychallenge/content/blog/strategy-design-pattern.md

 Let's take the original code, where we had only two strategies: `upper` case and `lower` case and convert them to use the `Strategy` design pattern.

 For detailed discussion, you can follow [**my book**](https://perlschool.com/books/design-patterns).
-Let's create a role to design the generic strategy as below:
+Let's create a role (interface) to design the generic strategy as below:

 ```perl
 package FormatterStrategy;